 We all love gummies–but the gummy treats that we enjoy are not good for dogs.
 It’s simple, fast and easy to make homemade gummies for dogs, though–it literally takes only a few minutes of cooking time!
+We’ve got an easy recipe for you–and one that you can customize with some of your dog’s favorite flavors.

 Before you get started, prepare your trays for the gelatin mixture.
 You can use ice cube trays or silicone trays (my preference since they’re so cute!)
+If you’re going to use the gummies as pill pockets, though, I’d recommend the trays with small cubes to give you a deeper gummy.

 To make it easy to pop the gummies out of the trays, you’ll want to give the trays a spray with olive oil.
 I used an olive oil mister; you just pump up the mixer to create a spray: